marioy47/blog-site/posts/start-developing-flutter-in-mac/index.md

 sudo xcodebuild -runFirstLaunch
 ```

-This commands are just to select the main tools I need for development, to accept the _user's end agreement_ and run xcode without a GUI.
+This commands are just to select the main tools I need for development, to accept the _user's end agreement_ and run _Xcode_ for the first time so it finish its setup.

 ![Accepting the Xcode license](xcode-licence.png)

 ![Xcode first run without open the interface](xcode-first-run.png)

-And we're done with Xcode
+And we're done with Xcode.
+You don't have to open it again if you don't want to **ever**.

 ## Create a Flutter test app

-To completelly verify that _Xcode_ and `flutter` work, we'll create a simple Flutter app, and run it in the iOS simulator that comes with Xcode.
+To completely verify that _Xcode_ and `flutter` work, we'll create a simple Flutter app, and run it in the iOS simulator that comes with Xcode.

-Creating a flutter test app, couln't be easier.
+Creating a flutter test app, could't be easier.
 Just type `flutter create` with the name of an app, and that's it.

 ```bash
 cd ~/Projects # Your pojects folder